 Real User Monitoring (RUM)

-RUM is a great tool for tracking your website performance in real time from a user’s perspective.
-Simultaneous user load testing goes a step beyond RUM where you actually generate traffic from simultaneous virtual users in order to stress test a system.
+RUM can be a great tool for tracking your website performance in real time from a user’s perspective, however, getting enough real users to understand performance can prove difficult.
+Simultaneous user load testing goes a step beyond RUM where you generate traffic from simultaneous virtual users in order to stress test a system.

 Know how many visitors your site can handle.
 Always be prepared with LoadView.